iobeam/iobeam-client-python/README.md

 **[iobeam](http://iobeam.com)** is a data platform for connected devices.

-This is a Python library for sending data to the **iobeam Cloud**, e.g., from within an Android app.
+This is a Python library for sending data to the **iobeam Cloud**..
 For more information on the iobeam Cloud, please read our [full API documentation](http://docs.iobeam.com).

 *Please note that we are currently invite-only.
 You will need an invite